Friday, December 31, 2021

 "Cowspiracy" (2015) Climate change is fueled significantly with meat eating.
 The cattle industry is well entrenched. http://www.therealjohndavidson.com/2021/05/cowspiracy-points-out-major-premier.html.

-"Raise Hell: The Life and Times of Molly Ivins" (2019) Very astute political observer with a excellent irreverent sense of humour.
+"Raise Hell: The Life and Times of Molly Ivins" (2019) Very astute political observer with a excellent irreverent sense of humor.
 Brings up important point that politics should not be boring, it affects everyone every day with their decisions.

 "Control Room" (2004) focused on the Iraqi invasion as covered by Al Jazeera and referencing American media and state--Donald Rumsfeld (who lied about justification) said Al Jazeera was pounding flat out lies all day--realize edited to make points, but my experience with Al Jazeera is they make an honest attempt to be objective--they offend many Mid East governments--one of American military spokesman came to realize Al Jazeera is trying to do a job